-Discover a delicious and nutritious rye sourdough bread recipe made with Himalayan Tartary Buckwheat sourdough.
-This unique and hearty loaf combines the delectable goodness of organic rye with one of the most antioxidant-rich plants on earth for a health-packed twist on traditional sourdough.
+This delicious rye sourdough bread recipe with Himalayan Tartary Buckwheat rocks the delectable goodness of organic rye with one of the most antioxidant-rich seeds.

-Welcome to this unique and flavorful twist on traditional sourdough bread—a recipe with the rich earthy taste of organic rye paired with the powerhouse nutrients found in Himalayan Tartary Buckwheat (HTB).
+This unique and flavorful twist on traditional sourdough bread rocks the rich earthy taste of organic rye paired with the powerhouse nutrients found in the Himalayan Tartary Buckwheat seed.

 When it comes to sourdough, there are three types of starters you can use: sponge starters, commercial, or wild yeast.
 Sponge starters are typically a mix of flour, water, and yeast that ferment for a period of time to develop flavor.